ASW Ads Obituary - MT | Helena Independent Record

 McLEAN, Glen, age 73, of Helena, passed away on Thursday, October 22, 2020.
 Services will be held at a later date due to Covid-19.
 Please visit www.aswfuneralhome.com to offer the family a condolence or share a memory of Glen.

+THOMPSON, Lydia J. (Toots), age 78, of Helena, passed away on Tuesday, October 27, 2020.
+Due to Covid-19, services will take place at a later date.
+A private family burial will take place at a later date, at Dearborn Cemetery outside of Wolf Creek.
+Please visit www.aswfuneralhome.com to offer the family a condolence or share a memory of Lydia.

-PENNINGTON, Denise, age 84, of Helena, passed away on Tuesday, October 20, 2020.
-A memorial service will take place at 11:30 a.m. on Wednesday, October 28, 2020, at St. John's Lutheran Church, 1000 Helena Ave. in Helena.
-A graveside service will follow the service at Montana State Veterans Cemetery at Fort Harrison.
-Due to Covid-19, please be sure to wear a mask for the services.
-Please visit www.aswfuneralhome.com to offer the family a condolence or share a memory of Denise.
+HARLEN, Ada, age 95, of Helena, passed away on Sunday, October 24, 2020.
+Private family services will take place at a later date.
+Memorials in Ada's name are suggested to St. John's Lutheran Church, 1000 Helena Ave, Helena, MT 59601.
+Please visit www.aswfuneralhome.com to offer the family a condolence or share a memory of Ada.

 FRIDAY